Nizzlay/nizzlay.com/content/pages/about.md

 - Entrepreneurial ambitions

 [^1]: I'm not vain about my age, just can't be bothered to remember to update this section all the time.
+[^2]: The opposite also applies.
+I dislike stupidity in humour (such as clowns acting silly)
 [^3]: Working from home, with an office job.
 Got to get some movement in my day somehow.
 [^4]: The hardware is pretty good, but I'll rant about the software.
 Sadly, the alternatives aren't great.
 [^5]: Get it?
 Rust.
 It's a language, one that I like.
 Also, it's been quite a while since I've actually developed anything.